 Finally, the pragmatic character of the line defended here may seem to offend against realism in a third respect.
 On a realist image of the world, there is only a contingent connection between what there is in our view and what there is in fact, so that human ignorance and error remain a permanent possibility.
 But, it may be said, our model of rule-following suggests that this is not so: that a majority of individuals cannot be wrong about what holds and does not hold at the basic level.
 Conceiving of the world as revealed in our practices, so the idea would go, we fail in a characteristically pragmatist fashion to distinguish how the world appears within those practices and how it is in itself.

 It is certainly true according to the model developed here that if someone operates in a normally competent manner and is free from the hindering effects of evidential restriction and distortion, then they are bound to be accurate in the identification of a basic property: their sensitization to the property will dispose them to ascribe it just when it is present.
-This means that basic properties must satisfy a biconditional like this: (x)(x is an instance of a basic property F if and only if it is disposed to present as an instance of F to competent observers in ideal, unhindered conditions.
+This means that basic properties must satisfy a biconditional like this: (x)(x is an instance of a basic property F if and only if it is disposed to present as an instance of F to competent observers in ideal, unhindered conditions).

 An example of such a biconditional might be: (x)(x is red if and only it is disposed to look red to competent observers in ideal, unhindered conditions).
 Basic properties will satisfy this condition in virtue of the fact, not that observers think of F-ness as a disposition to evoke that effect—they will think of it as a categorical property, in the way they think of a color like red—but because mastering the concept of F requires being disposed to ascribe F-ness to anything under such conditions (Jackson and Pettit 2002).
 Reflection on how we use terms for basic properties—presumptively, a term like ‘red’—ought to make that clear.